educational-resources-and-services/bibletags-widget/README.md

 #### Running

-* `npm run dev`
+* `npm run open` (to open test.html in your browser)

-  * You will need to refresh the browser page with each change.
+Note: You will need to refresh the browser page with each change.

-  * To test a deployed build, add the appropriate value to either the `build` or `testBuild` query parameter.
+To test a deployed build, add the appropriate value to either the `build` or `testBuild` query parameter.

 ### bibletags-versification